 Nobody’s going to give you a test or watch you in your home to make sure you don’t scarf down a steak.
 Instead, you have to be accountable to yourself.
 Every time you prepare a meal as if it fits with your ethos.
 If not, don’t eat it.

 Get involved with an animal rights group in your area.
 You might volunteer to do manual labor or administrative work.
 You could attend protests and learn about lawmakers who support your cause.

 Some people simply don’t have the time to get actively involved with animal rights groups.
 Those groups, however, will cash your check.
-Donating your money to the cause helps them recruit other volunteers and step up their efforts to end animal cruelty.
+Donating your money to the cause helps them recruit other volunteers and step up their efforts to end animal cruelty and speciesism.